athenarc/Bip-Ranker/README.md

 ## CC.py

 This script implements both the citation count, as well as calculating the impulse (i.e., the citation count up to n years after publication) of a paper.
 It takes as input the graph file, the number of partitions used, as well as an optional argument determining the n years to use in order to calculate the impulse.
-The result is a two-column file in the hdfs where the first column corresponds to a paper id and the second column corresponds to the calculated score.
 Result files will be found under the same directory in hdfs as the graph input file, and their name it the graph file name prefixed by "CC_" or "N-year_CC_", depending on the mode used to run it.

 When running from command line, some spark specific parameters are provided.
 In the following examples we present the values used on the openaire cluster.
 Further, based on examples of scripts run on the openaire cluster by other members, the number of partitions used is 7680.